Deterministic $(1+\varepsilon)$-Approximate Maximum Matching with $\mathsf{poly}(1/\varepsilon)$ Passes in the Semi-Streaming Model and Beyond: Our Algorithm

 In the following, we will sketch our algorithm, incrementally providing more details.

 \paragraph{Initialization and Outline.}

-In a first pass, we apply a simple greedy algorithm to find a maximal matching, hence a $2$-approximation.
+In the first pass, we apply a simple greedy algorithm to find a maximal matching, hence a $2$-approximation.
 This $2$-approximate maximum matching is our starting matching.
 The rest of our algorithm is divided into multiples \emph{phases}.
-In each phase, we iteratively improve the approximation ratio of our current matching $M$ by finding a set of disjoint $M$-augmenting paths (and performing the augmentation accordingly).
-We stop the algorithm after certain number of phases (that we will fix later), and in \cref{sec:pass} show that executing our algorithm for that number of phases yields a $(1 + \eps)$-approximate maximum matching.
+In each phase, we iteratively improve the approximation ratio of our current matching $M$ by finding a set of disjoint $M$-augmenting paths (and performing the augmentations accordingly).
+We stop the algorithm after certain number of phases to be fixed later (see \Cref{alg:main}).
+In \cref{sec:pass} we show that executing our algorithm for that number of phases yields a $(1 + \eps)$-approximate maximum matching.

-Next, we outline what the algorithm does in a single phase; this method is called \AlgPhase.
-The notation in our description refers to the current matching $M$ in this phase.
+Next, we outline what the algorithm does in a single phase; this method is called \AlgPhase (see \Cref{alg:phase}).
+The set $M$ in our description refers to the current matching in this phase.

-\paragraph{A Single Phase (\AlgPhase).} A phase consists of $\tau\eqdef 1/\eps^5$ many iterations of $\PassBundle$s, where a $\PassBundle$ is a sequence of the following three routines, which will be outlined shortly: (1) extend structures (\AlgExtendStructures), (2) check for edge mergings (\AlgEdgeMerge), and (3) augment structures (\AlgAugmentStructures).
-Each of these routines is performed in a single pass. \newtext{Label of each matched arc is initialized to $\infty$.}